-3. Unlike silicone, it can sometimes cause an allergic reaction for some women.
+3. Unlike silicone, the Instead Disposable Menstrual Cup can sometimes cause an allergic reaction for some people.

 4. Those with short and/or fat fingers may find insertion difficult because you have to push it all the way into the correct position just below your cervix.